emotion-analysis-project/SemEval2025-Task11/README.md

 A training dataset with gold emotion labels will be provided for this track.

 ### Track B: Emotion Intensity
-Given a target text  and a target emotion, predict the intensity with which the speaker is perceived to be experiencing the target emotion.
+Given a target text  and a target emotion, predict the intensity for each of the target emotion classes.

 The set of target emotions includes: **Joy**, **Sadness**, **Fear**, **Anger**, **Surprise**, or **Disgust**.